Using A Rubric to Assess Freshman English Library Instruction

 Susan Gardner and Elisa Slater Acosta.
 “Using A Rubric to Assess Freshman English Library Instruction.”
 In Proceedings of the 2010 Library Assessment Conference, Baltimore, MD, October 24-27th.
 159-174.

 Archambault, Susan Gardner and Acosta, Elisa, "Using A Rubric to Assess Freshman English Library Instruction" (2010).
-LMU Librarian Publications.
-Paper 7.
+LMU Librarian Publications & Presentations.
+7.